Dr. Elizabeth Seeley-Wait

 Clinical Psychologist; CCLIN, MAPS

-Melanie is a Clinical Psychologist who completed her degree in Clinical and Organisational Psychology at the University Koblenz-Landau, Germany.
-She has been a Registered Psychologist in Australia since 2005, and a member of the APS College of Clinical Psychologists since 2012.
-Melanie has 13 years of experience in treating patients with a variety of mental health problems, including depression, anxiety, trauma, substance use disorders and personality disorders.
-She delivers psychological assessment and therapy both in the public health sector and in private practice.
-Melanie is an ISST certified Schema Therapist, and is trained in Eye Movement Desensitisation Re-processing (EMDR), a psychological therapy that helps people heal from emotional distress resulting from disturbing life experiences.
-She also provides clinical supervision to psychologists, clinical psychology registrars and students.
+Melanie Truscott is a Clinical Psychologist who completed her degree in Clinical and Organisational Psychology at the University Koblenz-Landau, Germany.
+She has been a Registered Psychologist in Australia since 2005, and has been endorsed as a Clinical Psychologist with AHPRA since 2012.
+Melanie is experienced in treating patients with a variety of mental health problems, including depression, anxiety, substance use disorders and personality disorders.
+She has a special interest in working with clients affected by post-traumatic stress disorder (PTSD) and complex trauma.